Nelson-Cheung/i686-compiler/linux/Documentation/admin-guide/media/bt8xx.rst

 Running TwinHan and Clones
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-As shown at Documentation/admin-guide/media/bttv-cardlist.rst, TwinHan and
+As shown at :doc:`bttv-cardlist`, TwinHan and
 clones use ``card=113`` modprobe parameter.
 So, in order to properly
 detect it for devices without EEPROM, you should use::